List of Farid Gabteni’s quotes

 The Truth, nothing but the Truth, the whole Truth, I only want and I only seek the True of the Truth; regardless of the consequences.
 (Farid Gabteni)

-Contrary to what some think and preach, the Qurân does not portray itself as a history book, nor as a civil and penal code, in the literal sense of the words.
-Deep understanding of the Qurân is achieved only by a rigorous pluridisciplinary analysis, through binoculars, a magnifying glass and under a microscope.
+Contrary to what some think and preach, the Qurân does not present itself as a book of history, nor as a civil and penal code, in the literal sense of the terms.
+Its profound understanding requires rigorous multidisciplinary analysis, through binoculars, a magnifying glass, and a microscope.
 It is the Revelation of God, His Word addressed to man’s reason and reasoning.
 (Farid Gabteni)

-Corruption and evil have still predominated; they have names such as: injustice, mass manipulation, obscurantism, misery, wars, massacres, crises, all forms of trafficking, environmental degradation, extinction of species, pollution, climate change, etc. Corruption has appeared in the land and the ocean because of what the hands of people have acquired, so that He makes them Taste a part of what they have worked; so perhaps they will come back!
+Corruption and evil still prevail; their names are: injustice, mass manipulation, obscurantism, misery, wars, massacres, crises, all forms of trafficking, environmental degradation, species extinction, pollution, and climate change… ‘Corruption has manifested in the land and in the ocean because of what the hands of people have earned, so that He may let them Taste part of what they have wrought; that perhaps they will return!
 (Qurân / Chapter 30, verse 41).
 (Farid Gabteni)

 I’m in pain, I suffer from my powerlessness in the face of so much misery in the world, I am ashamed of those who, powerful and rich, claim to be my friends, politically do very little and do not devote at least the fifth of their budgets to contributing to the eradication of poverty and wretchedness ; now I’ve said it.
 (Farid Gabteni)